Shinoa-Fores/My-TTGO-Watch/README.md

 # My-TTGO-Watch

 A GUI named hedge for smartwatch like devices based on ESP32.
-Currently support for T-Watch2020 (V1,V2,V3), T-Watch2021  (V1 and V2, no ota-updates), M5Paper, M5Core2, WT32-SC01 and native Linux support for testing.
+Currently support for T-Watch2020 (V1,V2,V3), T-Watch2021.
 This fork has a BASIC interpreter as found in FantasyFactory's fork of this repo.

 ## Features